-But what art suits what room?
+But what art suits which room?
 Should a nude go in the kitchen, a still life in the lounge?
 While art and the home are forever personal, there are some rules of thumb to keep in mind.
-Here’s our interior design insights.
+Here are our interior design insights.

 It’s in the name: the living room is where you live.
 It’s where guests spend the bulk of their visit, families congregate and the dog wages war with her toy.
 Its physical and psychic centrality to the home can mean that the tone you set here permeates the entire house.

 With this in mind, choose art that feels connected to your family and their interests.
 Talking pieces are a good idea, as are eye-catchers – something big, bold or emblazoned with a story.
 You want to curate a space that feels simultaneously warm, inviting and intriguing, like the perfect dinnertime conversation.

 When it comes to displaying art at home, the kitchen is too often neglected.
 As the heart of the home, it needs – nay deserves – the presence of art.
 This doesn’t necessarily however, mean that you should reorientate your most serious pieces to the kitchen.
 Rather, this room, in all its happy chaos, lends itself best to levity.

 Whether humorous, pretty or joyful, art in the kitchen can make mornings easier.
 It injects warmth and European charm into the most laborious of Sunday stews.
 Whatever your taste, opt for pieces that complement not overwhelm – Monday mornings are frantic enough.

 Our tip: In a delicious curatorial twist, some collectors display still lives of food in the kitchen, creating a punning dialogue between life and art.